Test Taker's View of random questions

 In the third attempt, the test taker saw these three questions, as shown in the image below.

-Each time a test taker takes the test, they will see a different set of questions.
+Each time a test taker takes the assessment, they will see a different set of questions.

-In the next , we will explore how to assign weights and maximum scores to each question group while creating the test.
+In the next section, we will explore how to assign weights and maximum scores to each question group while creating the assessment.